Robert Horry: San Antonio Spurs (2003–2008)

 Following the 2002–03 season, Horry became a free agent.
-Citing concerns over family, all of whom live in Houston, Horry signed with the San Antonio Spurs.
-During the 2002–03 season, the Lakers had leaned heavily on Horry.
-With the Spurs, coach Gregg Popovich cut Horry's minutes significantly, resulting in renewed success.
+Citing concerns over family, all of whom live in Houston, he signed with the San Antonio Spurs.
+During the 2002–03 season, the Lakers had increased Horry's minutes to nearly 30 a game.
+With the Spurs, coach Gregg Popovich cut his minutes significantly.
 In the 2003–04 season, the Spurs won 57 games and reached the 2004 playoffs where they swept the Memphis Grizzlies in four games, before losing in six games to the Los Angeles Lakers.

-During the following season, the Spurs reached the playoffs and went on to win the 2005 NBA Finals.
-Horry played a significant part in the team's success, going 38 of 85 behind the three-point line in the 2005 playoffs.
-In Game 5 of the 2005 NBA Finals against the Detroit Pistons, Horry provided more heroics in the fourth quarter to boost San Antonio to a win and 3–2 series lead over Detroit.
-After only scoring three points in the first three quarters, he scored 21 of the Spurs' points in the fourth quarter and overtime.
-The Spurs went on to win Game 5 96–95 after Horry hit a game-winning three-point shot with 5.9 seconds left.
-His late-game heroics at age 34 were so astounding that prominent ESPN columnist Bill Simmons said of the performance, "Horry's Game 5 ranks alongside MJ's Game 6 in 1998, Worthy's Game 7 in 1988, Frazier's Game 7 in 1970 and every other clutch Finals performance over the years".
-After winning the series in seven games, the Spurs won their third NBA Championship in seven seasons and Horry received his sixth championship ring.
+During the following season, the Spurs reached the 2005 playoffs.
+Horry went 38 of 85 from three-point range.
+In Game 5 of the 2005 NBA Finals, after only scoring three points in the first three quarters, he scored 21 of the Spurs' points in the fourth quarter and overtime.
+The Spurs went on to win Game 5, 96–95, after Horry hit a game-winning three-point shot with 5.9 seconds left.
+ESPN columnist Bill Simmons wrote, "Horry's Game 5 ranks alongside MJ's Game 6 in 1998, Worthy's Game 7 in 1988, Frazier's Game 7 in 1970, and every other clutch Finals performance over the years".
+His 15 three point shots was a finals record that stood until the 2019 NBA Finals when Fred VanVleet made 16.

-During the 2007 playoffs, Horry hip-checked Phoenix Suns' point guard Steve Nash which resulted in a flagrant foul on Horry.
-During the ensuing commotion, Raja Bell was assessed a technical foul for charging at Horry.
+During the 2007 playoffs, Horry body-checked Phoenix Suns' point guard Steve Nash, drawing a flagrant foul call.
+During the ensuing commotion, Raja Bell was assessed a technical foul for charging at him.
 Horry was ejected from the game and suspended for Games 5 and 6.
-Amar'e Stoudemire and Boris Diaw who left the vicinity of the bench, were issued a suspension for Game 5.
-The Spurs won the two ensuing games and subsequently moved on to the 2007 NBA Finals, where they swept the Cleveland Cavaliers winning their fourth NBA title and Horry's seventh individual ring.

-He began wearing the number 25 again after the 2006–07 season.
+Amar'e Stoudemire and Boris Diaw, who left the bench, were suspended for Game 5.
+As a result, the Spurs won the next game on the road, and then the series, eventually moving on to the 2007 NBA Finals, where they swept the Cleveland Cavaliers.
+Horry began wearing the number 25 again after the 2006–07 season.
 After the 2007–08 season, Horry became a free agent but went unsigned, marking his last professional season.

+As of 2025, Horry works as a commentator for the Lakers on Spectrum SportsNet.